project-error/projecterror.dev/docs/npwd/Roadmap.md

     - Will use [NGWD](https://github.com/project-error/new-garage-who-dis) as this is planned to be fully standalone.
 - [ ] GPS System
     - Send current location.
-    - Intervally update real time position.
+    - Update real time position within a specified time frame.
 - [ ] Group Messages
 - [ ] Image Enlarge on Click